Written by Tess Parker, Story Tiller Communications.

 © image of pupils from Porter Croft Primary school

 Key success factors

 In summer 2020 as colonial statues were toppled and global Black Lives Matter protests surged – COVID-19 wasn’t the only thing on teachers minds.
 The UK education community was facing the challenge of ‘how’ to unpack the subjects of race and colonialism alongside meaningful diversity learning.

 In response to this IVE were primed to help schools find a creative, lasting solution.
 Their decades of experience, including their Diversity and Inclusion Lab programme and Arts Award and Artsmark leadership made them a perfect cross-curricular initiator.

 They chose the award-winning Heritage Corner as a lead designer and deliverer of the ‘Creative Approaches to Hidden Narratives’ CPD course.
-Heritage Corner’s ability to illuminate African and Asian Yorkshire links through arts and history has won them critical acclaim.
+Founded in 2009, Heritage Corner’s unique creative approach exposes hidden narratives and engages people in understanding racism and ways to be anti-racist.

 With ongoing COVID-19 restrictions it was agreed that remote learning would be the main vehicle for the course.
 Programme partners were focused on delivering an experience that would ‘reignite a love of teaching,’ reveal hidden heritage and meet OFSTED’s ‘Broad and Balanced’ curriculum requirements.